duzhewang/ProgrammingNotes/Python.md

+- how to stop a python program in terminal? use control+c.

 The following materials are from Scipy Lecture notes when I learn Pyhton myslef.

 -Python is a **programming language**, some features are: